Care Seminar May

 Legal 500, 2025

-Daniel joined St John’s Buildings as a tenant in October 2020.
-Daniel’s practice encompasses all aspects of family law and the Court of Protection.
+Daniel specialises in Family Law and the Court of Protection.
 He represents clients across the North West of England and North Wales.

 Daniel has completed the FLBA’s Advocacy and the Vulnerable course.
-He is therefore qualified to undertake cross examination of vulnerable witnesses.
+He is therefore qualified to undertake cross examinations of vulnerable witnesses.

 He has experience representing vulnerable clients with learning disabilities and mental health difficulties.
 Daniel regularly appears in the High Court in his own right and as a led junior, and has drafted submissions filed in the Court of Appeal.